 - Phosphate reabsorption from the kidney is reduced by PTH.
 Thus if PTH levels are low, serum phosphate will rise (more will be reabsorbed).

 Hypoparathyroidism may be transient, congenital/genetically inherited or acquired.
-The most common cause of hypoparathyroidism is iatrogenic following anterior neck surgery.
+The most common cause of hypoparathyroidism is anterior neck (thyroid, parathyroid, or head or neck cancer) surgery.

 Transient hypoparathyroidism in the neonatal period

 Healthy term neonates undergo a reduction in serum calcium levels by 24-48 hours of age.
 Some neonates, especially high-risk (eg, infants of mothers with diabetes, preterm infants and infants with perinatal asphyxia), may develop hypocalcaemia.
 Early-onset hypocalcaemia presents within 72 hours and requires treatment with calcium supplementation for at least 72 hours.
 Late-onset hypocalcaemia usually presents after seven days and requires longer-term therapy.

 - Prematurity at birth: very low birth weight infants may not have a normal PTH surge postnatally, thus resulting in hypocalcaemia.